-Motion by Franco; Seconded by Eric The motion passes.
-Roll call votes are detailed in the meeting minutes
+Motion by Franco; Seconded by Eric

 CARE Response: CARE already corresponds regularly with CalRecycle regarding CalRecycle field audits with the goal of bringing all auditees into compliance with Carpet Stewardship Law.
 As noted in Section 11.1, CARE will additionally establish a page on the CARE website, where potentially noncompliant businesses selling carpet can be reported.
 Such a report will also be directed to CalRecycle.
 As a reminder, CARE's role is to facilitate compliance and not to function in an enforcement capacity.